ViccccciV/Tianyouwang.github.io/_pages/about.md

 Novel Environment Generalization of Action-Chunking Transformer Visuomotor Policy
 ------
-1. Model Construction: Modified the Action-Chunking Transformer by replacing original image feature embeddings with pre-trained observation-to-state mappings, creating the GDN-ACT model.
+1.Model Construction: Modified the Action-Chunking Transformer by replacing original image feature embeddings with pre-trained observation-to-state mappings, creating the GDN-ACT model.

 2.Experiment Demonstration: Demonstrated the construction and training process of the GDN network, verifying its generalization capability and applicability in 6 new environments.

 Trajectory Planning and Closed-loop Control for a Subway Seat Cleaning Robot Manipulator
 ------